Lil Loaded: Early life

 two older sisters, a younger sister, and a younger brother and was raised by a single mom while his dad was in prison.
 In 2015, when Robertson was 15, his older brother who was 23 at the time was murdered.
-He was affiliated with the Rollin' 60s Neighborhood Crips.

 Career

 Robertson started rapping in late 2018.
 His first song was "B.O.S.", a take on YNW Melly's song "Butter Pecan".
 He rose to prominence in 2019 when YouTuber Tommy Craze included his song "6locc 6a6y" in a reaction video in which he watched YouTube music videos that had 0 views.
 "6locc 6a6y" was certified gold in May 2021, by which point it had received over 28 million views on YouTube.
 Robertson later released "Gang Unit", which had garnered more than 59 million YouTube views by May 2022.

+He also released a single with Chicago drill rapper King Von, on March 20, 2020, named "Avatar".

 Robertson later signed with Epic Records.
 He released his 6locc 6a6y mixtape in 2019, and returned in 2020 with A Demon in 6lue and Criptape.

 On May 31, 2022, Robertson's team posthumously released "Cell Tales" on the first anniversary of his death.